skip to Main Content

 Why would my bankruptcy filing be rejected?

 If you’ve run into a host of financial problems and cannot find a way out, it’s likely you are headed for a bankruptcy filing.
 Not every bankruptcy plan will be approved though.
-There are quite a few reasons why bankruptcy filings are denied by the court.
+There are quite a few reasons why filings are denied by the court.
 So, what are those reasons?
 We will take a look at them in today’s post.

-One of the most common reasons why a bankruptcy filing is denied is because you fail to provide the right tax documents or do not show up for the meeting with your creditors.
+One of the most common reasons why a filing is denied is because you fail to provide the right tax documents or do not show up for the meeting with your creditors.
 You must supply all of the required tax documents when filing for bankruptcy.
 You also must attend the meeting with your creditors.
 When filing bankruptcy under Chapter 13, you must provide the previous four year’s worth of returns.

 When entering into Chapter 13 bankruptcy, you must submit a repayment plan.
 This means that you will need to repay some of the debt that you have to your name over a set period, which usually lasts anywhere from three to five years.
 The repayment plan you create must be considered feasible by the court in order for it to be approved.